Image courtesy of DCRA.

 The secret to making FOIA requests less prone to human error?
 Helping the humans out with automation.
 By implementing systems that provide greater automation, it is faster and more accurate to search for information.

-Using a cloud solution like Collabspace, users can take advantage of AI for advanced content sourcing and discovery.
+Using a cloud solution like Collabspace, users can take advantage of AI for advanced content sourcing and discovery for expedited processing.

 2. Store all Content and Increase Search Accuracy

 If agencies use a data lake, they can stream in content from across systems (File Shares, Outlook, SharePoint, etc.) to search for their information from one place.
 Using a solution like Collabspace, there are options such as Advanced Search, Search Templates and Optimal Character Recognition (OCR) so it is quick and simple to find all types of relevant content- including images, scanned pdf, audio and video.

 By using Collabspace, one of our clients cut FOI processing time down from weeks to minutes.
 Read about it here.

 3. Decrease Costs